Scout Taylor-Compton: 2007–2010: Halloween and breakthrough

-She starred in the television movie Love's Unfolding Dream, which premiered on November 24, 2007, and in the horror film April Fool's Day, a remake of the 1986 film, filmed in North Carolina, that had a DVD release of March 25, 2008.
-Taylor-Compton explained at the time on the starring in the role of Torrance: "I'll just be playing another wholesome 'good girl' that screams a lot."
+She also starred in the television drama film Love's Unfolding Dream, which premiered on the Hallmark Channel on December 15, 2007, followed by the horror film April Fool's Day, a remake of the 1986 film, which was released directly to DVD in March 2008.
 She also made another horror film, the 2009 film Life Blood, in which she had a cameo as Carrie Lain.

 However, in an interview conducted in July 2007, Taylor-Compton did report that after completing April Fool's Day she wanted to stay away from roles in the horror genre for her next film projects.
 Although she has received many horror film scripts, she believes that she "need[s] to move on from horror.
 Just drift away a little bit and do something else so I don't get stuck in that" and although she "love[s] doing horror films" and are her "favorite", she'd "like to do other stuff in between."
 She has recently been influenced by the career of Scarlett Johansson, wanting to choose scripts and roles based on personal interest as she views Johansson does.
 Taylor-Compton went on to explain, "That's what I kind of want to do.
 I love just being passionate about something rather than just caring about the money or who's in the movie."
 In 2009, Taylor-Compton starred alongside Helen Mirren and Joe Pesci in Love Ranch.
-Then she appeared in the film Obsessed alongside Beyoncé Knowles.
-Taylor-Compton reprised her role as Laurie Strode in Halloween II (2009), a sequel to Rob Zombie's 2007 film.
+The following year, she had a supporting role in the thriller Obsessed, starring Beyoncé Knowles, Ali Larter, and Idris Elba.
+The same year, Taylor-Compton reprised her role as Laurie Strode in Halloween II (2009), a sequel to Rob Zombie's 2007 film.

-In 2010, she appeared in The Runaways, where she played Lita Ford, alongside Kristen Stewart, Dakota Fanning and Stella Maeve.
+In 2010, she had a supporting role portraying guitarist Lita Ford in the biographical film The Runaways, opposite Kristen Stewart, Dakota Fanning and Stella Maeve.